microsoft/microsoft-ui-xaml-specs/active/RadioMenuFlyoutItem/RadioMenuFlyoutItem.md

 # Description
 A radio menu flyout item is a menu item that is mutually exclusive with other radio menu items in its group.
-This control contol allows apps to present users with menus containing multiple options, where a user would choose only one of these options at a given time.
+This control contol allows you to present users with menus containing multiple options, where a user would choose only one of these options at a given time.

 # Examples